alexander-koch/golem/README.md

 	let x = 5

-Variables are mutable, if they are declared using the mut keyword.
+Variables are mutable, if they are declared using the 'mut' keyword.

 	let mut x = 5
 	x = x + 1